cloud303-mpena/cloud303-yugabyte-deployment/README.md

   - Select `Upload a template file` in specify template section.
   - Click `choose file` button in specify template section and upload the `yugabyte_cloudforamtion.yaml` file.
 Click on the next button.
   -  Specify your stack name and parameters for the stack.
 Click on next.
+      - If this is a production deployment, SWITCH THE EC2 TYPE AWAY FROM T3.MEDIUM.
+The other two options are database specific ec2 types.
+  -  Select or create an ssh key to be used with the stack
   -  Add a tag to your stack and choose IAM role if required.
 Click on next.
   -  Review the CloudFormation stack.
 If everything looks good, click on create stack button.
   -  Once stack creation gets compleated, you can access the YugabyteDB admin from URL you get in the stack output section.